 The online course provides step-by-step tuition from me, Lee Burkhill, an award-winning garden designer and presenter on BBC1’s Garden Rescue.

 This course will take you from a beginner to a confident garden designer, no matter what garden or green space you face.
-I’ll train you on design principles, planting techniques, design styles, and layout options, all of which will prepare you as a new garden designer.
+I’ll train you in design principles, planting techniques, design styles, and layout options, all of which will prepare you to become a new garden designer.

 Cost of Course: £199